asmeurer/brown-water-python/docs/usage.md

 `TokenError` as an end of input condition.

-The second argument of the exception (`e.args[1]`) is a tuple of the [start](#start-and-end) line and column number for the part of the string that was not tokenized due to the exception.
+The second argument of the exception (`e.args[1]`) is a tuple of the [start](#start-and-end) line and column number for the part of the input that was not tokenized due to the exception.

 1. **EOF in multi-line string**